-- 25. Work during 2004-2006 will be largely go verned by the Sixth Community Environment Action Programme (2002-2012).
+- 24. Work during 2004-2006 will be largely governed by the Sixth Community Environment Action Programme (2002-2012).
 This will be subject of a mid-term review in 2006.
-The thematic strategies will be examined with a view to further developing the policy and legislative framework in key areas. - 26.
+The thematic strategies will be examined with a view to further developing the policy and legislative framework in key areas. - 25.
 Combating climate change remains a major task for the Union.
-The Union will fulfil its commitments under the Kyoto agreement and will work towards a framework for international action post-20012.
+The Union will fulfil its commitments under the Kyoto agreement and will work towards a framework for international action post-2012.
 The framework for emission trading will be implemented, higher energy efficiency and increased use of renewable energy sources promoted and consideration given to how environmental technologies can be better encouraged and more widely and rapidly applied.
-Further steps will be taken to control the use of chemicals and pesticides, to protect surface and groundwater, to improve the quality of bathing water, to reduce and better manage waste, to improve monitoring of air quality, to reduce noise emissions and to halt the decline of biodiversity by 2010. - 27.
+Further steps will be taken to control the use of chemicals and pesticides, to protect surface and groundwater, to improve the quality of bathing water, to reduce and better manage waste, to improve monitoring of air quality, to reduce noise emissions and to halt the decline of biodiversity by 2010.
+Achieving the Göteborg objective and implementing the NATURA 2000 network remains a priority for the Union. - 26.
 Sustainable development in Europe and in the rest of the world are highly interdependent.
 The Union will maintain a leading role in taking forward international processes, in particular by implementing the commitments undertaken at the Johannesburg Summit on Sustainable Development.